 In atherosclerosis, the blood flow channel narrows from the buildup of plaque, preventing blood from passing through as needed, restricting oxygen and other nutrients from getting to normal tissue.
 The arteries also become rigid and less elastic, and are less able to react to tissue demands for changes in blood flow.
 Many of the risk factors – high cholesterol, high blood pressure, smoking and diabetes-may also damage the blood vessel wall, making the blood vessel prone to diffuse plaque deposits.

 Want to learn more about PAD Treatments?
-Learn more at infoPAD.com.
+Click here.

-Angioplasty and stenting Interventional radiologists pioneered angioplasty and stenting, which was first performed to treat peripheral arterial disease.
+Angioplasty and Stenting – Interventional radiologists pioneered angioplasty and stenting, which was first performed to treat peripheral artery disease.
 Using imaging for guidance, the interventional radiologist threads a catheter through the femoral artery in the groin to the blocked artery in the legs.
 Then he or she inflates a balloon to open the blood vessel where it is narrowed or blocked.
-In some cases this is then held open with a stent, a tiny metal cylinder.
+In some cases this is then held open with a stent, a tiny metal mesh cylinder which acts as a scaffold.
 This is a minimally invasive treatment that does not require surgery, just a nick in the skin the size of a pencil tip.